JohnVinyard/experiments/deep-audio-prior/README.md

 finding of the authors is that too many skip connections in the network hurt image restoration performance.

 ### Questions
+- Is the real takeaway of this paper that unlearned/unparameterized upsampling methods (and not convolutional networks themselves) are a decent image prior?
 - Do certain kinds of upsampling limit the flow of gradient the same way restricting skip connections might?
 Is limited gradient flow key to this working?